 Wood sawn from the trunk is known as 'Black palm wood', a heavy wood averaging about 900 kg per cubic meter (56 lbs per cubic ft).
 It has attractive light and dark brown streaking and is used for furniture, flooring and turnery, especially for making walking sticks, knife and tool handles.
 Its durability varies considerably, depending on the part of the trunk from which it is taken, ranging from low to high natural resistance to rot and decay.

-Grows naturally in moderately humid subtropical and tropical lowland climates, generally in areas with annual lows of 18 to 25 °C, annual highs of 27 to 36 °C, annual rainfall of 700 to 4000 mm and a dry season of 3 to 8 months.
+Grows naturally and is productive in moderately humid subtropical and tropical climates, generally areas with annual lows of 18 to 25 °C, annual highs of 27 to 36 °C, annual rainfall of 700 to 4000 mm and a dry season of 3 to 8 months.

 New plants are usually grown from seed, with both male and female plants needed to produce fruit and set seed.
 It performs best on free-draining, clay, loam and sand soils of a slightly acid to slightly alkaline nature, generally with a pH of 6.5 to 7.5, and on sites with full sun exposure.
 Once established it has a good tolerance of drought, seasonal flooding, saline and generally poor soils but is intolerant of permanently wet or waterlogged soils.